Arranging financial support after you separate

 If you’re struggling to work out maintenance payments by yourselves, you might be able to reach an agreement through mediation.

 If you decide to go to court to ask for financial support, you’ll normally need to prove that you’ve tried mediation.
+There are exceptions when you don’t have to go to mediation first - for example, if you’ve suffered domestic abuse.

 If your partner makes you feel anxious or threatened, you should get help.